Dn-Programming-Core-Management/Dn-FamiTracker/docs/Adding_new_chips.md

 This doc aims to detail how to add a custom chip to Dn-FT, should the NSF/NSFe/NSF2/INES/INES2.0 update to add new expansion audio.

+Update 2025-01-13: TODO rewrite this in a less passive aggressive tone

 ## Disclaimer

 Dn-FamiTracker's aim is to fill in the gaps of NSF, NSFe and NSF2 features and/or emerging NESDev homebrew standards that 0CC or Vanilla fails to meet due to a lack of maintenance.